foxy82/hacs-onkyo-repository/README.md

 To configure you need to use yaml just like the Home Assistant component.

-The major change from the official integration is that `max_volume` and `receiver_max_volume` have been combined into a single setting.
 You can find the official components documentation here: https://www.home-assistant.io/integrations/onkyo/

+The major change from the official integration is:

+* `max_volume` and `receiver_max_volume` have been combined into a single setting.
+* `zones` can now be added with a `name` and `max_volume` see example below

 ```
   - platform: onkyo